Let Us Answer All of Your Questions

 Unfortunately, no one is guaranteed to be accepted for a quick loan, and it is mainly dependant on the lender, but you can help your likelihood of being approved by trying to adhere as much as you can to the lender's requirements.

-So, don't be disgruntled as quick loans have good acceptation rates regardless!
+So, don't be disgruntled as this type of loan has good acceptation rates regardless!

 Each lender will have their own limitations on how much you'll be allowed to borrow.
 If you're a first time borrower or a new customer, then it isn't unusual for the loan company to cap their loans at around £2,000.
 As soon as you're able to prove your a reliable customer, they'll allow you to borrow more.